 Trial of new drug in patients to inhibit formation of gingipains

-Researchers from Cortexyme Inc. developed a new drug that inhibits the action of gingipains.
-In a phase I clinical trial they showed that patients tolerate this drug well.
+There is research that showed th role of gingipains in periodontal disease.
 About 50% of people develop P. gingivalis in their gums.
 As a result they are at risk of developing chronic gingivitis and Alzheimer’s disease.

 There is good evidence that beta-amyloid in the brain is necessary for normal brain function.
 Only, if there is too much beta-amyloid present, there is a potential for breakdown of beta-amyloid and degenerative brain disease like Alzheimer’s disease.
 Researchers found a bacterium, Porphyromonas gingivalis present in the gums of patients with chronic gingivitis.
 This results from not brushing and flossing your teeth regularly.
 The bacteria produce proteases, gingipains, which break down beta-amyloid into tangles.
 The process causes a neurodegenerative process, which ultimately leads to Alzheimer’s disease.
 Cortexyme Inc., a drug company from San Francisco developed a new drug that inhibits the action of gingipains.
 In a phase I clinical trial they showed that patients tolerate this drug well.
 But you do not have to wait until you need a drug.